incite v. to provoke, encourage, stimulate.

 If you submit a comment and are presented with a message explaining that it will be moderated, this means it has been automatically flagged as spam by Akismet.
 Please contact email@example.com in a timely fashion to have your comment manually approved.

-Comments that encourage criminal activity (including, but not limited to, trading stolen credit card information — which for some reason DI gets a lot of) will be deleted and the commenters blocked.
+Comments that encourage criminal activity will be deleted without warning and the commenters blocked.

 Facts are important.
 It is DomainIncite policy to correct any errors of fact when we become aware of them.